Leading Logistics Provider Fast Tracks Its Digital Transformation Journey by Focusing on High ROI Use Cases

 Not only did the framework ensure that our suggestions were relevant, but it also allowed the client to see how a long-term roadmap would shape their organization’s team and objectives for the future.
 Oftentimes, organizations get stuck on short-term tactical digital initiatives.
 Following a long-term roadmap enabled the client to not only stay on track, but also make plans for the future.

 Phase Two: Focus on Strategic Elements

 Our team then shifted focus onto strategic elements of the solution such as RoI, level of adoption, and level of operationalization.
 Focusing on these elements ensured that the client would not only improve their data management practices but would also sustain long-term competitive advantage.

 ROI focused solutions

-Rather than aiming for quantity, the client’s roadmap should be full of changes that bring measurable and impactful RoI to the client’s organization.
+Rather than aiming for quantity, the client’s roadmap should be full of changes that bring measurable and impactful RoI to the leading logistics provider.
 We first identified use cases that would bring short-term and long-term impact to the client, and then prioritized them based on the following criteria, which ensured the success of the selected use cases: